mpanighetti/dnd5e-allergies/main.md

 ## Allergic Reactions

 When you come in contact with your allergen, there is a chance that you might suffer an allergic reaction.
 In real life, such reactions can range from a sniffly nose to rashes, all the way up to life-threatening responses such as anaphylaxis.
-In this epic fantasy setting, these conditions are approximated using the exhaustion levels system, with each additional level of exhaustion corresponding with the severity of your reaction.
+In this epic fantasy setting, these conditions are approximated using the Exhausted condition, with each additional level corresponding with the severity of your reaction.
 There is also a chance of temporarily suffering disadvantage on skill checks, or a random magical side effect.

 ### Allergy Saving Throws